74 Bedroom Closet Ideas

 Super messy closets are something most of us probably take as a given.
-Crumpled up t-shirts, mismatched hangers, a laundry pile a mile high—none of that matters when it’s crammed behind a closed door, right?
+Crumpled-up t-shirts, mismatched hangers, a laundry pile a mile high – none of that matters when it’s crammed behind a closed door, right?

-Even if you only look in your closet at the beginning of your day, an organized layout can make a difference between getting dressed in a flash and wasting half an hour looking for your favorite t-shirt…again.
+Even if you only look in your closet at the beginning of your day, an organized layout can make a difference between getting dressed in a flash and wasting half an hour looking for your favorite t-shirt… again.
 Whether you have a spacious walk-in or hardly any room at all, read on for some bedroom closet ideas to help you revamp your closet design.

-1. Budget Bedroom Closet Ideas
+1. Budget-Friendly Ideas

 Whether you’re reorganizing your closet or getting set up in a new space, you don’t have to break the bank to get great results.
-Pinterest and YouTube are brimming over with DIY closet ideas to help you get organized for cheap.
+Pinterest and YouTube are brimming with DIY closet ideas to help you get organized for cheap.
 Putting up a long shelf over a clothes rack adds tons of storage space for shoes and bags.
 Installing a second hanging rod is another affordable, easy way to make more room.
 Put it under shorter items like shirts, instead of suits or long coats, to keep your clothes from grazing the ground.

-If you don’t feel like breaking out the power tools, storage bins and baskets are another inexpensive way to keep your closet in order.
+If you don’t feel like breaking out the power tools, storage bins, and baskets are another inexpensive way to keep your closet in order.
 Throw socks and underwear in there, or use them as a catch-all container for the odds and ends that inevitably accumulate.
 This way, you can confine the chaos to a small space instead of letting it take over the whole closet.

 Built-in closets keep your clothes organized and blend seamlessly into the room’s design.
 Mimic the look of freestanding cabinets with two upright wardrobes framing a window seat, or cover a wall in built-in cabinets and drawers.

 Built-ins can be as bold or subtle as you want.
 Go monochromatic with white cabinets on white walls, or add a little dimension by framing them with a contrasting neutral.
-You could even take it a step further and paint them a bold color or decorate the doors with a brightly patterned wallpaper.
+You could even take it a step further and paint them a bold color or decorate the doors with brightly patterned wallpaper.

-3. Bedroom Closet Door Ideas
+3. Inspiring Door Ideas

 If you’re planning a full closet makeover, consider swapping out the doors.
 Sliding doors take up less space than traditional hinged ones, making them an excellent option for a small bedroom.
 You can go for a minimalist design that blends in with the surrounding walls or opt for mirrored doors, which come in handy when getting dressed and make the room seem bigger.